JoelBuenrostro/JoelBuenrostro/README.md

 Hi there 👋

 My name is Joel.
 I am passionate about programming and new technologies.
 Technician in Electronics, Digital Systems and Microcontrollers.
 Developer based in Mexico.
 Believer in self-learning and free education.
-PSF Member
+Python Software Foundation Member.

 Web development | Python | Data Science | Machine learning